 Principles of Fitness Testing

-- Specificity: Fitness tests must assess an individuals fitness for the activity or sport in question.
+Fitness tests must assess an individuals fitness for the activity or sport in question.
 For example, there is little point in using a running endurance test to assess an athletes improvement in cycling endurance.

-- Objectivity: Sometimes also known as intertester reliability.
+Sometimes also known as intertester reliability.
 A test that is objective will produce the same results for the same individual, regardless of the tester, or technician administering the test

-- Reliability: A reliable test produces the same results if repeated.
+A reliable test produces the same results if repeated.
 For example, an assessor trained in skin-fold measurements will produce the same result, when the same area is re-tested shortly after.

-Factors Which May Affect Fitness Tests
+Factors Affecting Fitness Tests

 Fitness tests are subject to a large number of internal and external variables which may affect the outcome of the test.
 When performing a repeat test, it is important to try to limit as many variables as possible by ensuring the conditions/circumstances are exactly the same as during the previous test.